saybuser/HD-MILP-Plan/README.md

 HD-MILP-Plan can also be used to verify different properties of DNNs by setting horizon -h to 1.

+## Implementation Notes

+HD-MILP-Plan is re-written with some minor implementation differences from the original implementation including:

+i) the current implementation is in Python as opposed to the original implementation that was in C++,

+ii) the ability to handle goal constraints (as mentioned above),

+iii) not connected to the RDDL simulator [5] (to connect to the RDDL simulator, you simply need to feed the first executed actions at time 0 to the rddlclient.c via console).

+iv) the number of parallel threads is set to 1 as opposed to 32,

+v) there is no time limit.

 ## Citation

 If you are using HD-MILP-Plan, please cite the paper [1].